-Do I have to provide an insurance statement?
+Do I Have to Provide an Insurance Statement?

 In addition, questions may contain traps that could be used against you during future litigation.
 For example, you could provide a recorded insurance statement saying that you don’t have neck pain after the accident.
 However, if the pain develops later, your earlier statement could be used against you during litigation.